Neuro Coach #3 was originally published on March 18th, 2020.

 Analysis

-In this 10-minute video featuring Dr. Paul Freund, Assistant Professor at Dalhousie University in Halifax, you will learn:
+In the accompanying 16 min. video featuring Dr. Paul Freund, Assistant Professor at Dalhousie University in Halifax, you will :

 Neuro Coach Tip